Chevrolet Corvette (C1): 1962

 With a new larger engine the 1962 model year Corvette was the quickest to date.
 Displacement of the small-block V8 increased from 283 CID to 327 CID, which was rated at 250 hp in its base single 4-barrel carburetor version.
 Hydraulic valve lifters were used in the standard and optional 300 hp engines, solid lifters in the optional carbureted 340 hp and fuel-injected 360 hp versions.
 Dual 4-barrel carburetor engines were no longer available.

 1962 saw the last solid-rear-axle suspension, that had been used from the beginning.
 Rocker panel trim was seen for the first time, and exposed headlights for the last, until 2005.
 This was the last Corvette model to offer an optional power convertible top mechanism.
-Rare options: RPO 488 24-gallon fuel tank (65), RPO 687 heavy-duty brakes and steering (246), RPO 473 power convertible top (350), RPO 276 15"×5.5" wheels (561).
+Rare options: RPO 488 24-gallon fuel tank (65), RPO 687 heavy-duty brakes and steering (246), RPO 473 power convertible top (350), RPO 276 15×5.5-inch wheels (561).